participant.balance.<symbol>. See CEL Expressions.

 Counters

 Numeric accumulators.
 Stored as high-precision decimals, available as numbers in CEL expressions.
-Useful for running totals, occurrence counts, and threshold tracking.Using counters in conditions
+Useful for running totals, occurrence counts, and threshold tracking.PUT sets an absolute value and is last-write-wins; increment adds delta atomically, so concurrent writers never lose updates, and negative deltas decrement.
+See Increment participant counter.

 Updating counters from rules